Subtyping Context-Free Session Types: Evaluation

 We employed three test suites to evaluate the performance of our algorithm: a suite of handwritten pairs of types, a suite of randomly generated pairs of types, and a suite of handwritten FreeST programs.
 We focus on the last two, since they allow a more robust and realistic analysis.
 All data was collected on a machine featuring an Intel Core i5-6300U at 2.4GHz with 16GB of RAM.

-To build our randomly generated suite we employed a type generation module, implemented using the Quickcheck library \cite{DBLP:conf/icfp/ClaessenH00} and following an algorithm induced from the properties of subtyping, much like the one induced by Almeida et al.\ from the properties of bisimilarity \cite{DBLP:conf/tacas/AlmeidaMV20} (its description can be found in \cref{sec:appendix-subtyping-pairs}).
+To build our randomly generated suite we employed a type generation module, implemented using the Quickcheck library~\cite{DBLP:conf/icfp/ClaessenH00} and following an algorithm induced from the properties of subtyping, much like the one induced by Almeida et al.~\cite{DBLP:conf/tacas/AlmeidaMV20} from the properties of bisimilarity.
 It includes generators for valid and invalid subtyping pairs.
-We conducted our evaluation by taking the running time of the algorithm on 2000 valid pairs and 2000 invalid pairs, ranging from 2 to 730 total AST nodes, with a timeout of 30s.
+We conducted our evaluation by taking the running time of the algorithm on 2000 valid pairs and 2000 invalid pairs, ranging from 2 to 730 total AST nodes, with a timeout of 30s (ensuring it terminates with either \textbf{True}, \textbf{False} or \textbf{Unknown}).
 The results are plotted in \cref{fig:performance}.
-We encountered no false negatives, but obtained 200 timeouts.
+Despite the incompleteness of the algorithm, we encountered no false negatives, but obtained 188 timeouts.
 We found, as expected, that the running time increases considerably with the number of nodes.
-When a result was produced, valid pairs took generally longer than invalid pairs.
-On the other hand, we found that invalid pairs produced the largest number of timeouts, with 186 of 200 attributed to them.
+When a result was produced, valid pairs took generally longer.

 Randomly generated types allow for a robust analysis, but they typically do not reflect the types encountered by a subtyping algorithm in its most obvious practical application, a~compiler.
-For this reason, we turn our attention to our suite of FreeST programs, comprised of 288 valid and invalid programs collected throughout the development of the FreeST language.
+For this reason, we turn our attention to our suite of FreeST programs, comprised of 286 valid and invalid programs collected throughout the development of the FreeST language.
 Programs range from small examples demonstrating particular features of the language to concurrent applications simulating, for example, an FTP server.